ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/configuration.md

 `on_master_only`: If this attribute is true, and the service's *master_election* attribute is also true, the backup job will only be run on the master host for the service.

+`owner`: For filesystem paths, the user that will own the files upon restore.

 ### Volumes